4eshanb/PostgreSQL-Practice/simpleRestaurantSchema/README.md

  &ensp;An UPDATE command that violates the constraint (and elicits an error).

 These 9 unit tests, in the order given above, are in the file unittests.sql.

+## Create a view
+Although the visit table has a cost field, there’s another way to calculate the cost of a visit.
+For each visitID, there may be billEntry tuples for that visitID.
+Each billEntry tuple has a quantity, and each billEntry tuple has a menuItemID that identifies a menuItem tuple that has a price.
+So the calculatedCost of a visit can be calculated by adding up price*quantity for all of the billEntry tuples for that visit.

+A view called costView is created that has 2 attributes, visitID and calculatedCost.
+This view has a tuple for each visitID that gives the calculated cost for that visitID.
+The view has no duplicates in it.
+A GROUP BY is needed in the view.

+What happens if there’s a visitID for which there are no billEntry tuples?
+There still is a tuple for that visitID in the costView, and that tuple’s calculatedCost is 0.

+The script for creating the costView view is saved in a file called createview.sql.

+## Query view

+Let’s define a Frequent Customer to be a customer who visited at least 3 times.
+For some visits, the cost that appears in the visit table is not the same as the calculatedCost in the costView view.
+The visitID, customer name, cost and calculatedCost is output for each visit that was made by a Frequent Customer in which the cost and calculatedCost are different.
+In the result, the attributes appear as visitID, customerName, cost and calculatedCost.
+No duplicates appear in the result.

+Before running this query, recreate the Lab3 schema once again using the create.sql script, and load the data using the script data.sql.
+That way, any changes done for previous parts of Lab3 (e.g., Unit Test) won’t affect the results of this query.
+Then the results of that query are wriiten in a comment.

+Commands that delete just the tuples that have the following primary keys from the billEntry table are written:
+• the tuple with visitID 10, menuItem 3
+• the tuple with visitID 2, menuItem 1

+The “Incorrect Costs for Frequent Customers” query is ran once again after those deletions.
+The output of the query is written in a second comment.

+These commands are in the script named queryview.sql.

+## Create an index
+Indexes are data structures used by the database to improve query performance.
+Locating all of tuples in the billEntry table for a particular menuItem might be slow if the database system has to search the entire billEntry table.
+To speed up that search, an index named LookUpBillItems is created over the menuItemID and quantity columns (in that order) of the billEntry table.
+The command is saved in the file createindex.sql.

+Of course, one can run the same SQL statements whether or not this index exists; having indexes just changes the performance of SQL statements.
+But the index could make it faster to search for the billEntry entries in which a particular menuItem had been ordered with a quantity that was 3 or more.

+This assignment was for cse 180 at UCSC with Professor Sheldon Finkelstein.